nitron-alpha-kplr/pyspark-als/etc/README.md

-Cool way to do grid search in pyspark is using `TrainValidationSplit`/`CrossValidator` and `ParamGridBuilder`
+Cool way to do grid search in pyspark is to use `TrainValidationSplit`/`CrossValidator` and `ParamGridBuilder`
 but it is broken for many models including `ALS`:
 `bestModel` does not contains needed params, which you specify in ParamGridBuilder and want to optimize.
 So it's useless